marsfoundation/sparklend-conduits/README.md

   <img src="https://github.com/marsfoundation/spark-conduits/assets/44272939/a55a7a74-1cc3-41ad-9f39-94f30a7a7ab5" height="500" />
 </p>

-### `requestFunds`
-The `requestFunds` function is used to signal that a given `ilk` would like to withdraw funds from the Conduit.
-This is only possible when there is zero liquidity in SparkLend for the desired asset.

-The result is that:
-- The Conduit state to track the `ilk`'s requested funds in the Conduit is increased.
-Importantly, `totalRequestedShares[asset]` is increased.

-When `recompute()` is called in DaiInterestRateStrategy, it calls `getInterestData` on the SparkConduit.
-The `targetDebt` that is returned will be lower because it is `totalShares - totalRequestedShares`.
-This means that the `debtRatio` that is saved to storage will be greater than one, which means that the conditional logic to raise the interest rates (outlined in the `DaiInterestRateStrategy` section) is put into effect.

-`totalRequestedShares` only reduces when an `ilk` either:
-1. Cancels a withdrawal request.
-2. Withdraws funds from the Conduit.

-### `cancelRequest`
-The `cancelRequest` function is used to signal that a given `ilk` would like to cancel a request to withdraw funds from the Conduit.
-This is only possible when there is an active request to withdraw funds from the Conduit.

-The result is that:
-- The Conduit state to track the `ilk`'s requested funds in the Conduit is decreased.
-Importantly, `totalRequestedShares[asset]` is decreased.

 ## Invariants

 $$ totalShares[asset] = \sum_{n=0}^{numIlks}{shares[asset][ilk]} $$

-$$ totalRequestedShares[asset] = \sum_{n=0}^{numIlks}{requestedShares[asset][ilk]} $$

 $$ getTotalDeposits(asset) = \sum_{n=0}^{numIlks}{getDeposits(asset, ilk)} $$

-$$ getTotalRequestedFunds(asset) = \sum_{n=0}^{numIlks}{getRequestedFunds(asset, ilk)} $$

 $$ totalRequestedShares[asset] = \sum_{n=0}^{numIlks}{requestedShares[asset][ilk]} $$